iSEE Congress

 11:45 a.m.
 Lunch with 2nd Keynote Address and Q&A

 1:15 p.m.
-Panel 3: Envisioning a Circular Economy in Plastics and Transition to Biomaterials and Biochemicals
+Panel 3: Envisioning a Circular Economy in Plastics: Transitioning from Fossil-based Feedstocks to Alternative Bioresources

 Focus Statement: The ubiquitous nature of plastics in today’s economy and their persistence throughout our environments makes them a target for reduction and removal.
-How does policy and practice lead to externalities linked to today’s plastics?
-Can alternative feedstocks replace fossil fuels in the plastic economy?
+How do current policies and practices shape environmental and social externalities linked to today’s fossil fuel-based plastics?
+Can alternative bioresources, biomaterials, and biochemicals play a role in reducing reliance on oil and creating a more circular plastic economy?

 Panelists: